-In order to group employees into these Quartile Pay Bands, the organisation lists all employees from lowest to highest, based on their hourly rates.
-The employees are then divided into four equal groups or Quartiles, as follows:
+In order to group employees into these quartile pay bands, the organisation lists all employees from lowest to highest, based on their hourly rates.
+The employees are then divided into four equal groups or quartiles based on this:

 - lower

 - lower middle

-- upper middle
+- upper middle, and

-- upper
+- upper.

-The employer then shows the proportion of male and female employees in each quartile as a percentage, e.g. percentage of male employees in the lower quartile and percentage of female employees in the lower quartile (and so on).
+The employer then shows the proportion of male and female employees in each quartile as a percentage, for example, percentage of male employees in the lower quartile and percentage of female employees in the lower quartile, and so on.

-Bonus and Benefit-in-Kind
+Bonus and benefit-in-kind

 Figures must also be provided for bonus payments or benefit-in-kind payments if these apply.
 Bonus payments do not apply within the local government sector.

-Benefit-in-kind may arise in certain circumstances, e.g. where some professional fees are paid by the employer.
+Benefit in Kind may arise in certain circumstances, such as where some professional fees are paid by the employer.

-Factors that can have an Impact on the Gender Pay Gap
+Factors that can have an impact on the gender pay gap